Outreach

 Taking direction from our Social Charter we work with a range of community organisations through our Science Shop, bring our students and the community together through our volunteer programmes and host a range of events that engage with our surrounding community.

-Since 2024 The Institute for Global Food Security has been engaging with our farming community to support and promote conservation and sustainable utilisation of the land.
+Since 2024 The Institute for Global Food Security has been engaging with our agricultural community to support and promote conservation, sustainable utilisation and management of the land.

 Staff involved in the EIT Food Grow Project have hosted a range of events focused at promoting 'nature friendly farming' practices, including enhancing soil health.